Al-Qāmūs al-Muḥīṭ: Description

 Al-Firuzabadi originally intended to produce the largest dictionary, recording the complete language in sixty volumes.
-However, he ended up writing only two volumes, which nonetheless included a respectable sixty thousand entries.
-By being incredibly frugal with his definitions and adding a number of abbreviations to his dictionary, such as m (for ma'ruf, "known") to denote words of common usage that required no additional lexicographical description or j (for jam, "plural"), he was able to fit all these entries into such a small space.
+However, he ended up writing only two volumes, which nonetheless included sixty thousand entries.
+By being very frugal with his definitions and adding a number of abbreviations, such as m (for ma'ruf, "known") to denote words of common usage that required no additional lexicographical description or j (for jam, "plural"), he was able to fit many entries in a small space.
 Modern Arabic dictionaries still use some of these abbreviations.
 The Qamus became a very popular dictionary for private use, to the point where the Arabic word for "Qamus" which means "Ocean" has become the current word for "dictionary".

 Extension

 The giant lexicon, Taj al-'Arus min Jawahir al-Qamus by Murtada al-Zabidi authored this work as an extension.
-He completed, revised, and expanded the authoritative Arabic dictionary al-Qamus al-Muhit, in order to compile an Arabic lexicon of such scope and comprehensiveness.
+He completed, revised, and expanded the al-Qamus al-Muhit, in order to compile a broad and comprehensive Arabic lexicon.